The magic of Mangawhai

 After a 75-minute drive out of Auckland on a Friday evening we arrived at our accommodation, Tideside Golf Retreat, in time to sit on the deck and catch the sun setting on the nearby estuary.
 Well, not all of us were entranced by the view - the kids were too busy with the spa pool and the remote-controlled adjustable bed in the master suite.

-On Saturday, I teamed up with a few others for a round at Mangawhai Golf Club.
+I teamed up with a few others for a round at Mangawhai Golf Club.
 The championship course is sand-based, making it playable in all weather, and challenging with some tricky doglegs and heavily contoured greens.
 And, as I found out, devilish sand and scrub awaits the errant golfer.

 It's fair to say my partner and I came out on the wrong side of our four-ball but that was all forgotten (mostly) after a couple of beers in the clubroom, sitting back and enjoying the view out over the course.